gregnordin/notes_to_self/latex/notes-latex.md

+Nice preprint format: [LaPreprint](https://github.com/roaldarbol/LaPreprint).
+I had to comment out a lot of stuff to get it to work.

+---

 **Problem**: When try to use `\ul` to underline text, if there is a `\ref{}` in the text then LaTex will throw an error.
 **Solution**: Enclose `ref{}` in `{}` like this: `{\ref{}}`.
 **See**: [Problems with \ref when using soul for highlighting](https://tex.stackexchange.com/questions/23307/problems-with-ref-when-using-soul-for-highlighting).